gmum/metstab-shap/README.md

 This model can be analysed with:
 `python metstab_shap/calculate_shap_values.py {ml results directory} {shap results directory} {shap config}`, which will calculate the SHAP values for all compounds in the dataset.

-Both `run.py` and `calculate_shap_values.py` need to be updated to point to your [Neptune](https://neptune.ai/) projects.
-Alternatively, you can comment out any lines that refer to Neptune.

 ### An example with your own environment

 You can use `environment.yml` to build a conda environment: `conda env create -f env/environment.yml`, and activate it with: `source activate stab`.

-Export your Neptune token with: `export NEPTUNE_API_TOKEN="your Neptune token"`.

 Assuming your current working directory is the main directory of this repository, you can train a model using: `python metstab_shap/run.py configs/model/nb.cfg configs/data/human.cfg configs/repr/maccs.cfg configs/task/classification.cfg configs/tpot-mini.cfg ml-results/h-ma-c-nb`.
 And analyse it using: `python metstab_shap/calculate_shap_values.py ml-results/h-ma-c-nb shap-results/h-ma-c-nb configs/shap.cfg`.

 ### An example with a Singularity container

-First, you need to update the provided Singularity recipe with your Neptune token and set the `PYTHONPATH` to point to the main directory of this repository.
+In the provided Singularity recipe, set the `PYTHONPATH` to point to the main directory of this repository.
 Now, you can build a Singularity container with: `sudo singularity build metpred.simg env/metpred.def`.

 Assuming you downloaded this repository to your `$HOME` directory, you can train a model using:
 `singularity run --pwd $HOME/metstab-shap -B $HOME:$HOME metpred.simg python metstab_shap/run.py configs/model/nb.cfg configs/data/human.cfg configs/repr/maccs.cfg configs/task/classification.cfg configs/tpot-mini.cfg ml-results/h-ma-c-nb`.